qdo-se/docker/docker.md

 ### Getting a Shell inside containers

-- `docker container run -it [image]` - start new container interactively as foreground process, without detach
+- `docker container run -it [image] [command]` - start new container interactively as foreground process, without detach

 - `docker container run -it alpine sh`: alpine does not have **bash** by default